dgirotti/dgirotti/README.md

 - Designed and executed regression and performance tests for iOS and iPad apps.

+- Verify IU for the app was being designed according to Apple's protocol.

 - Ensured UI compliance with Apple's protocols and analyzed requirements.

 - Develop and execute test plans and test cases.

+- Worked on the performance testing.

 [**Certifications & Courses**](https://github.com/dgirotti/dgirotti/tree/main/Certificados)
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------